dan-coulter/phpflickr/README.md

 This library was originally written for PHP 4 back in 2005.
 In the intervening years, I have stopped using PHP and stopped using Flickr.
+This package has gone unmaintained for much of that time.

 If someone has a burning desire to develop and maintain a replacement using a modern version of PHP and set it up for Composer, feel free to